-Action Item Description Proposed Proposed Documents Phase Start End Results The goal of the survey is to identify the current status of Completed Completed Survey Report 1 st residential only settings, as well as identify restrictions that may Report Provider hinder compliance with the new regulations.
-Survey Ι Upon the completion of the survey and data analysis, the State will identify the level of compliance and begin work on steps to assist providers to become 100% compliant.
+Phase V (March 2019 - ongoing) Procedural changes incorporated to ensure compliance with HCBS settings requirements.

-Action Item Description Proposed Start Proposed End Documents Phase 2 nd Provider Survey and Results Report The Steering Committee decided to resend the Self Assessment Survey, with explanations for each question.
-Completed Completed 2nd Survey Report The main goal of this second survey is to increase the percentage of respondents from the provider community.
-I Upon the completion of the survey, the State will verify the number of new respondents and calculate the data.
-The goal is 100% compliance for all providers.
-Recipient Education and Notification Recipients are welcome to attend public workshops or be involved in sub committees.
-In addition, the State will provide notification and education letters to recipients at various intervals during the identification and implementation stages.
-Ongoing Ongoing Recipient Letters Recipients are crucial in providing information on the services they receive, so a random sample of recipients will be selected to complete a survey on how they view their services and choices.
-Recipients will be asked to assess the same questions as providers.
-Recipient Survey All Onsite Assessment The State will incorporate review of settings into the review tools used by the HCBS reviewers.
-The State will identify providers with sites of service that have the characteristics of HCBS or the qualities of an institution.
-The State will rely on the operating agency, Aging and Disability Services Division to complete on-site reviews.
-This will include a comprehensive review of non-residential settings.
-The self assessment survey only captured a portion of non-residential settings, and the remaining must be visited in person.
-Prior to this review, participating reviewers or case managers will be trained in order to ensure consistency with reviews.
-It is the State's intent to visit at least 50% of all providers by June of 2015.
-January 2015 In process June 2015 Modification to the Self Assessment Survey II
+Action Item Description Proposed Start Proposed End Documents Phase Results Report 1 st Provider Survey The goal of the survey is to identify the current status of residential only settings, as well as identify restrictions that may hinder compliance with the new regulations.
+The survey has been completed and the State is working Completed Completed Survey Report I to identify the level of compliance and beginning work on steps to assist providers to become 100% compliant.
+2 nd Provider Survey and Results Report The Steering Committee decided to resend the Self Assessment Survey, with explanations for each question.
+The main goal of this second survey was to increase the percentage of respondents from the provider community.
+The second survey has been completed.
+The State is working to identify the level of compliance and beginning work on steps to assist providers to become 100% compliant.
+Completed 2nd Survey Report I Recipient Self Assessment Recipients are welcome to attend public workshops or be involved in sub committees.
+Recipients are crucial in providing information on the services they receive, so a random sample of recipients was selected to complete a survey on how they view their services and choices.
+Recipients assessed the same questions as providers. • Completed Recipient Survey I